binarymax/max.io/contents/articles/interleaving-rag/index.md

 ![RAG: Average Result Citations per Engine](interleaving-rag-average-result-citations.jpg)

-_Figure 1: Average credit assignment of citations to the respective retriever across all 4 models._
+_Figure 5: Average credit assignment of citations to the respective retriever across all 4 models._

-In Figure 1, we can clearly see the engine with the most citations is Bing by a significant margin, followed by Brave, and deeply lagging in third is Google.
+In Figure 5, we can clearly see the engine with the most citations is Bing by a significant margin, followed by Brave, and deeply lagging in third is Google.

 ![RAG: Who gets cited first?](interleaving-rag-first-result-citations.jpg)

-_Figure 2: First only credit assignment of citations to the respective retriever across all 4 models._
+_Figure 6: First only credit assignment of citations to the respective retriever across all 4 models._

-Figure 2 only looks at who got cited first.
-This takes the first citation found in the summary and assigns credit to the engine that provided it.
+Figure 6 shows results for who got cited first (and then stops).
+This only takes the first citation found in the summary and assigns credit to the engine that provided it.
 Again, the difference is clear with Bing far in the lead - however GPT has Google in a closer second place.
+An important note: all three had an equal chance of appearing as the first result in the list due to team-draft selection, and Bing still overcomes this by a wide margin.

-But why?
-Do we not assume that Google is the world’s best search?
+Why is Google so far behind?
+Do we not assume that it is the world’s best search engine?
 The answer becomes clear when we dig: for all results across all searches, the average length of a Google result snippet is 155 characters, while the average lengths of Bing and Brave are 293 and 253, respectively.
-This is illustrated in Figure 3.
+This is the analogous "perceived relevance" for LLMs, but really it's just that there isn't enough context available for the model to use when generating the summary.
+This comparison is illustrated in Figure 7.

 ![RAG: Average Snippet Length for Cited Results per Engine](interleaving-rag-average-result-length.jpg)

-_Figure 3: Average character length (in bytes) for each engine's snippets_
+_Figure 7: Average character length (in bytes) for each engine's snippets_

 This shows a direct correlation.
 The shorter snippets are very likely responsible for the LLM to pass over Google in favor of Bing’s and Brave’s longer snippets.
 Note the snippet length is only counted for results that are cited in the summary.
-Table 1 contains the raw numbers for Figures 1, 2, and 3.
+Table 1 contains the raw numbers for Figures 5, 6, and 7.

 <table class="datasheet">
 <thead>